shareef1918/GraphGenerator-from-csv/README.md

 ## Mongodb
 Download and install mongodb.
 Run mongo server at port 27017
+## Sample CSV structure
+Use the attached SampleFile.csv for format of data.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).